laszewsk/nist/catalog/google/google_vertex_ai-h.md

 github_url: https://github.com/laszewsk/nist/blob/main/catalog/google/google_vertex_ai.yaml
 ---

+{{% pageinfo %}}
+Google vertex AI is a pretrained api service that allows the user to depoly pretrained ml models faster and more efficently
+{{% /pageinfo %}}

 ## Description

 Google vertex AI is a pretrained api service that allows the user to depoly pretrained ml models faster and more efficently